beosign/snakeyaml-anno/README.md

 }
 ```

 As of version 0.4.0, conversion is also implemented for dumping.
-The interface has changed; the `convertToModel` method now takes a `String` as parameter instead of `Node`.
+The interface has changed; the `convertToModel` method now takes an `Object` as parameter instead of `String` or `Node`.

 #### Custom Constructor
 The converter example above has shown how to apply a different logic to parse a node into a Java object.